awlsring/texit/docs/getting-started.md

 ## Setup

 Texit has a concept of "Tailnets" and "Providers".
 Tailnets are networks that exit nodes can be placed in.
 Providers are cloud platforms that the exit nodes can be launched on.
-You must have at least 1 tailnet and 1 provider configured to launch the api
+You must have at least 1 tailnet and 1 provider configured to launch the api.

+You can read more about [tailnets](/docs/tailnets.md) and [providers](/docs/providers.md) and how to configure them in their respective sections.

 ### Configuration